MAINTAINING A HOME

 What’s the plan?

-If you are renovating an area and want new power points, for example, make sure you know how many you want and where you will want them.
-Also consider how many outlets in each power point and what will you need them for.
-An experienced electrician will be able to advise you on what you will need and where, but it always helps to have an idea in your head first.
+You might also want to consider how many power points you want per outlet, and what they’re likely to be used for.
+An experienced electrician can advise you on what you’ll need and where, but it always helps to have an idea in your head first.

 Read more: